-Therefore, while they would show up in Arizona, simultaneously, tour staff in Wisconsin waited for the person to show up for their tour.
+Therefore, while they would show up in Arizona.
+Simultaneously, tour staff in Wisconsin waited for the person to show up for their reserved tour.

 Reminds me of one time when I went to the Grand Canyon.
 I had my book and kept telling my driving partner that we’d be able to get there, no problem; that (even in January) that the roads were open.
 Well, they are: to the south rim of the Grand Canyon.
 Not to the north rim of the Grand Canyon.
-I didn’t realize I wasn’t reading the directions properly until we were stopped, on the road, with the chain link fence across it telling us that NO: the road is closed for the winter.
-In confusion I looked down at the book and—right there—it said that the road was closed on the north rim of the canyon.
+I didn’t realize this until we stopped at the chain link fence on the road that said that NO: the road to the north rim is closed for the winter.

 Obviously, I had seen what I wanted to see.

 Regardless, to help stop the confusion at Taliesin, the staff taking tour reservations in Wisconsin came up with a plan.
 They answered the phones with

 This really cut down on those calls from Arizona.